benedictasherrie27/cvat/README.md

 ## Deployment of CVAT on EC2 instance from scratch

 Requirements:
-- You will need an AWS account.
+- You will need an AWS user account.
 Contact Christine Seeliger (christine.seeliger@wsp.com) to help you get one.

 ### A. EC2 Instance Creation